zimmski/tavor/doc/complete-example.md

 credit  0
 ```

-As you can see this is the minimum which still triggers the same bug as the original key-driven file.
+As you can see this is the minimum which still triggers the same bug as the original keyword-driven file.

-Reducing key-driven test files allows developers to always debug with the minimum set of actions to trigger a bug which can save a lot of debugging time.
+Reducing keyword-driven test files allows developers to always debug with the minimum set of actions to trigger a bug which can save a lot of debugging time.
 It is therefore a handy addition to the execution of a test suite.
 We can modify our bash script to automatically reduce failed files.

 ```bash
 #!/bin/bash